The Goonies II: Gameplay

 Mikey loses one life whenever his health meter is completely drained or he falls off the bottom edge of the screen.
 When all lives are lost, the game is over and the player receives a password that can be used to resume play at a later time, retaining all items and progress to that point.

+Development

+The Goonies II was released on March 18, 1987 in Japan, November in North America, and on December 19, 1988 in Europe.

 Reception

 The game received generally positive reviews upon release.
 Famitsu rated the game 26 out of 40.
 Computer and Video Games rated the game 81% in 1989.

-It is listed as 16th on Gamasutra's list of 20 open world games.
+It is listed as 16th on Gamasutras list of 20 open world games.
 There, it is described as considerably less difficult than predecessor The Goonies though it still "basically requires a strategy guide to finish".
 Gameplay progression is based partially upon implicit clues, such as the strategic absence of things, making a player to think that the occasional discovery is "the most awesome thing in the world".